laszlocph/gimlet-documentation/src/pages/docs/deploy-a-static-site.md

 ---
-title: Deploy your first app
+title: Deploying a static site to Kubernetes
-description: 'In this tutorial, you will deploy your first application to Kubernetes and access it on a port-forward.'
+description: 'In this tutorial, you will deploy a static site to Kubernetes and access it on a port-forward.'
 ---

-In this tutorial, you will deploy your first application to Kubernetes and access it on a port-forward.
+In this tutorial, you will deploy a static site to Kubernetes and access it on a port-forward.

-You will use an existing container image for this task - in later tutorials you can explore the various container image building options.

 ## Prerequisites